FENECON Home 20 & 30 assembly and operating instructions

 12. FEMS-Online-Monitoring

-The FEMS online monitoring is used to visualize all energy flows in your system.
-The energy monitor shows live data on grid consumption or feed-in, PV production, charging/discharging of the battery storage system and power consumption.
+The FEMS Online Monitoring is used to visualize all energy flows in your system.
+The energy monitor shows live data on grid consumption or grid feed-in, PV production, charging/discharging of the battery storage system and electricity consumption.
 Other widgets display the percentage of self-sufficiency and self-consumption.
 In addition, the individual widgets offer a detailed view, which can also be used to view the performance values with phase accuracy.

-In addition to the pure information display, all additionally purchased FEMS extensions, such as for integrating a Heat pump, Heating element, e-charging station or Combined heat and power plant (CHP), are also listed in the online monitoring.
+In addition to the pure information display, all FEMS extensions purchased additionally , such as those for integrating a heat pump, Heating element, e-charging station or combined heat and power plant (CHP), are also listed in the Online Monitoring.
 Their functionality can be controlled via the corresponding widget.

 12.1.
 Access data